 - The Organization’s culture was heavily siloed.
 Departments were often unable to collaborate with other departments, or cross-organizationally, without the explicit permission of the assigned director.
 Line managers often replicated this protocol with their teams as well.

-- Subordinates and line managers were not permitted to join or participate on the PMO Governance Committee (which only included four directors and one manager that oversaw the PMO).
+- Subordinates and line managers were not allowed to join the PMO Governance Committee.
+Participation was limited to four directors and one manager who oversaw the PMO.

 - Line managers often replicated this barrier as well, limiting their team’s engagement of the Project Management Office.